Yevan David

-Yevan David (යෙවන් ඩේවිඩ්; born 11 July 2007) is a Sri Lankan racing driver who is set to compete in the FIA Formula 3 Championship for AIX.
+Yevan David (යෙවාන් ඩේවිඩ්; born 11 July 2007) is a Sri Lankan racing driver who last competed in the FIA Formula 3 Championship for AIX.

 Born in London and raised in Singapore, David is the 2025 Euroformula Open vice-champion, driving for Team Motopark.

 Early life

-Yevan David was born on 11 July 2007 in Romford, London, England, to Sri Lankan parents Yohan David and Roshika Ranasinghe.
+David was born on 11 July 2007 in Romford, London, England, to Sri Lankan parents Yohan David and Roshika Ranasinghe.
 The family moved to Singapore when David was four years old.
 He grew up in Singapore, where he was educated at a local primary school before joining Chatsworth International School aged eight.
 David's grandfathers Paramesh David and Nirmal Ranasinghe were both involved in motor racing in Sri Lanka.
 His first racing experience was in 2014, when he went rental karting with his father at the Sri Lanka Karting Circuit near Moratuwa.

 Racing career

 Karting (2015–2023)

 David was given a go-kart in 2015 and began racing in Singapore, aged seven.
 He also raced in Malaysia and Macau; in 2017, he won the IAME Asia Series in X30 Cadet.
 In 2018, he won the X30 Asia Cup at the Sri Lanka Circuit.